rslvn/fileservice/README.md

 ## Artifacts
 - fileservice-api: A common library that includes microservice application names, URLs and method names to make easy client-server intagration
 - fileservice-client: Microservice feign client.
 It also has its own REST service.
-The RSET service behaves as proxy between feign client to fileservice-server
+The REST service behaves as proxy between feign client to fileservice-server
 - fileservice-server: The microservice that can be used as scaled.
 It is creates a folder `uploads` and all container use the same folder as file system.
 - fileservice-discovery: Eureka discovery server